The CSS Podcast - 020: Functions

 translate3d

-which allows you to define the X, Y and Z translation in one function.
+which lets you define the X, Y and Z translation in one function.

 Skewing